 mcedit filename

-The program looks like this:
+The program looks as follows:

 At the top, there is a status bar.
-But if you click on this field with the left mouse button or press the F9 button, the program's menu panel will open.
+But if you click on this field with the left mouse button or press the F9 button, the program menu panel will open.
 This menu is similar to the menu of regular graphical text editors, such as the Notepad program in Windows.

 For example, in the Options - General menu, you can enable the Dynamic paragraphing option for word wrapping.
-Then use Options - Save setup to save the settings for subsequent application launches.
+Then Options - Save setup to save the settings for subsequent application launches.

 To search, press the F7 key.
-Enter the word or phrase to search for, as well as parameters such as reverse search and others.
+Enter the word or phrase to search for, as well as parameters such as reverse order search and others.
 To search for the next occurrence of the word or phrase, press SHIFT+F7.

 Then you will have the option to choose: replace, skip, or replace all.